Your Friendly Neighborhood Spider-Man season 1: Casting and voice recording

 At Comic-Con in July 2022, Charlie Cox was announced to be reprising his role as Daredevil from previous MCU media for the series, while Paul F. Tompkins was cast as Bentley Wittman.
 Cox recorded his lines in 2021 during breaks in filming for the live-action MCU series She-Hulk: Attorney at Law (2022).
 In September 2023, a United States Copyright Office filing for the series revealed that Hudson Thames was voicing Peter Parker / Spider-Man, reprising his role from the first season of Marvel Studios Animation's What If...?
 (2021), with Eugene Byrd as Lonnie Lincoln, Grace Song as Nico Minoru, Hugh Dancy as Otto Octavius, Kari Wahlgren as May Parker, and Zeno Robinson as Harry Osborn.
 The creative team were struggling to settle on an actor for Norman Osborn who they felt could live up to the character's reputation, until Zwyer suggested casting Colman Domingo.
 Trammell thought that was a "genius idea" and they immediately approached the actor, who was "super excited" to take on the role.
 Domingo's casting was announced in August 2024.

 In December 2024, Cathy Ang was revealed as the voice of Pearl Pangan.
-Ahead of the series' premiere in January 2025, more actors were revealed: Robin Atkin Downes as Dr. Stephen Strange; Anjali Kunapaneni as Jeanne Foucault / Finesse; Erica Luttrell as Asha; Aleks Le as Amadeus Cho; Zehra Fazal as Carla Connors; Jake Green as Butane; Mick Wingert as Tony Stark / Iron Man, reprising his role from What If...?; Roger Craig Smith as James Sanders / Speed Demon and Dmitri Smerdyakov / Chameleon; Anairis Quiñones as Maria Vasquez and Carmilla Black; Travis Willingham as Mikhail Sytsevich and Thaddeus Ross; Sarah Natochenny as Mila Masaryk / Unicorn; Leilani Barrett as Big Donovan; and Jonathan Medina as Mac Gargan / Scorpion, and former wrestler Ettore Ewen as Bulldozer.
+Ahead of the series' premiere in January 2025, more actors were revealed: Robin Atkin Downes as Dr. Stephen Strange; Anjali Kunapaneni as Jeanne Foucault / Finesse; Erica Luttrell as Asha; Aleks Le as Amadeus Cho; Zehra Fazal as Carla Connors; Jake Green as Butane; Mick Wingert as Tony Stark / Iron Man, reprising his role from What If...?; Roger Craig Smith as James Sanders / Speed Demon and Dmitri Smerdyakov / Chameleon; Anairis Quiñones as Maria Vasquez and Carmilla Black; Travis Willingham as Mikhail Sytsevich and Thaddeus Ross; Sarah Natochenny as Mila Masaryk / Unicorn; Leilani Barrett as Big Donovan; Jonathan Medina as Mac Gargan / Scorpion; and former wrestler Ettore Ewen as Bulldozer.
 Ewen began work on the season in 2022.
 Additionally, Zach Cherry reprises his MCU role as Klev, and Josh Keaton voices Peter's father Richard.
 Keaton starred as Peter Parker / Spider-Man in The Spectacular Spider-Man and Trammell was excited for him to join the series.